 Review of this policy

-This policy will be reviewed at least annually.
-The next review date is February 2019.
+This policy will be reviewed regularly.
+The next review date is February 2022.
 It may be reviewed earlier than this date in light of the amendments to the Data Protection Act 2018.